-1 Prerequisites
+2 Prerequisites

-The course assumes a basic understanding of Computer Science terms, programming language fundamentals, and fundamental electronics.
-The overarching aim of the study is to provide a set of useful problem-solving tools for Embedded Systems.
+The course assumes a basic understanding of Computer Science and Electrical Engineering terms, programming language fundamentals, and fundamental electronics.
+The overarching aim of the study is to provide a set of helpful problem-solving tools for Embedded Systems.